Modelling $\delta$ Scuti pulsations: A new grid of p, g, and f modes across pre-main-sequence to post-main-sequence evolution: Methodology

 where $ \frac{\partial \beta}{\partial r} $ is the rotational splitting kernel, and $ \beta $ depends on the mode eigenfunctions.

 \item \textit{Non-perturbative treatment: Traditional approximation of rotation (TAR)} \\ In the non-perturbative approach, the rotational effects are incorporated directly into the computed frequencies using the Traditional Approximation of Rotation (TAR).
-The TAR simplifies the oscillation equations by assuming that horizontal displacements dominate over radial displacements, which is valid for g\:modes but not for p\:modes. \textsc{gyre} does this by replacing spherical harmonics, which describe the angular dependence of oscillation modes, with Hough functions.
+The TAR simplifies the oscillation equations by assuming that horizontal displacements dominate over radial displacements, which is valid for g\:modes but not for p\:modes. \gyre does this by replacing spherical harmonics, which describe the angular dependence of oscillation modes, with Hough functions.
 These are solutions to Laplace's tidal equations, which explicitly account for the Coriolis force's influence on the angular structure of g\:modes.
-The TAR is commonly used for computing g\:mode frequencies in rotating stars \citep{bildsten_ocean_1996, lee_acoustic_1993, lee_low-frequency_1997, townsend_asymptotic_2003, townsend_semi-analytical_2003}, and recent studies found that it remains applicable for rotation rates up to $\Omega = 0.2$--$0.4\,\Omega_\text{crit}$ \citep{dhouib_traditional_2021, mathis_traditional_2019, prat_period_2017}.
+The TAR is commonly used for computing g-mode frequencies in rotating stars \citep{lee_acoustic_1993, bildsten_ocean_1996, lee_low-frequency_1997, townsend_asymptotic_2003, townsend_semi-analytical_2003}, and recent studies found that it remains applicable for rotation rates up to $\Omega = 0.2$--$0.4\,\Omega_\text{crit}$ \citep{prat_period_2017, mathis_traditional_2019, dhouib_traditional_2021}.

-We applied this method to g\:modes, where the Coriolis force significantly affects oscillation frequencies due to their long periods (low frequencies), making their timescales comparable to the stellar rotation period.
-The relative importance of rotation compared to the mode frequency is quantified by the spin parameter, $q$, defined as:
+We applied this treatment to g\:modes, for which Coriolis effects are strong because their low pulsation frequencies are comparable to their rotation frequencies, and because their eigenfunctions are dominated by horizontal displacement, upon which the Coriolis acceleration acts most directly.
+The strength of rotation relative to the mode frequency is quantified by the spin parameter, $q$, defined as:

-where $\sigma_\text{c}$ is the mode frequency in the co-rotating frame.
-The TAR assumes a significant spin parameter ($q\ge1$) to properly capture rotational effects.
-For g\:modes, $ q $ is naturally larger due to their lower oscillation frequencies, leading to stronger Coriolis effects.
-This method results in a rotational shift that is consistent with the perturbative result but derived using a non-perturbative framework that incorporates the full effects of the Coriolis force on g\:modes. \end{enumerate}
+where $\Omega$ is the supplied rotation rate and $\sigma_\mathrm{c}$ is the co-rotating eigenfrequency.
+Because $\sigma_\mathrm{c}$ is unknown, \gyre iteratively solves for it until it agrees with the eigenfrequency, and then maps the solution to the inertial frame by adding the standard $m\Omega$ Doppler term.
+Larger $q$ implies a stronger Coriolis imprint and correspondingly stronger rotation signatures in g\:mode period spacings.
+As stated in the \gyre documentation, this treatment is intended for low-frequency modes; it neglects centrifugal deformation, and results in a rotational shift that is consistent with the perturbative result but derived using a non-perturbative framework that incorporates the full effects of the Coriolis force on g\:modes. \end{enumerate}